Science in Action for Improved Wellness

 For example, multiple studies show that:

-• Green LEDs promote wound healing by inducing migratory and proliferative mediators, which suggests that not only red LEDs but also green LEDs can be a new powerful therapeutic strategy for wound healing, pain relief through a different pathway than red/NIR as well as being effective for migraines.
-Recent research has shown that green activates a new pathway for pain release.
-This suggests further that combining green and red/infrared might be a more powerful tool for pain than traditional Red/NIR therapy devices.
-We believe that green will also prove out to be antibacterial and antiviral.
-ARRC LED has used multiple green, red and near-infrared wavelengths since 2015 with our first devices.
+- Green LEDs promote wound healing by inducing migratory and proliferative mediators, suggesting that not only red LEDs but also green LEDs can be a new, powerful therapeutic strategy for wound healing, pain relief through a different pathway than red/NIR, as well as being effective for migraines.[2]
+Recent research has shown that green activates a new path for pain release.
+This suggests that combining green and red/infrared light might be a more powerful tool for pain relief than traditional Red/NIR therapy devices.
+Green will also prove to be antibacterial and antiviral.
+ARRC LED has used multiple green, red, and near-infrared wavelengths since 2015 with our first devices.

-• Red light – penetrates subcutaneous tissue, the deepest layer of your skin.
-Based on research, Red LED Light Therapy is shown to reduce tissue inflammation and stimulate collagen production, a protein responsible for younger-looking skin that diminishes with age.
+- Red light penetrates subcutaneous tissue, the deepest layer of skin.
+Based on research, Red Light Therapy has been shown to reduce tissue inflammation and stimulate collagen production, a protein responsible for maintaining younger-looking skin that diminishes with age.[3]

-Wellness specialists may use a combination of lights with various wavelengths to treat your specific issue.
+Wellness specialists may use a combination of lights with various wavelengths to treat a specific issue.
 At-home devices may also combine colors.

 LED Light Therapy for Face

-Studies show that the anti-inflammatory properties of green LED therapy show promising results to treat dilated capillaries, sagging skin around the eyes, under eye circles, hyperpigmentation and sun spots.
-Other studies have found that green and red LED Light Therapy may also tighten skin, reduce wrinkles and fine lines, and make skin look better.
-Studies show use of red light can stimulate skin cells called fibroblasts and help to produce collagen.
+Studies show that the anti-inflammatory properties of green LED therapy show promising results to treat dilated capillaries, sagging skin around the eyes, under eye circles, hyperpigmentation, and sun spots.[5]
+Other studies have found that green and red LED Light Therapy may also help tighten skin, reduce wrinkles and fine lines, and improve skin appearance.
+Studies show that the use of red light can stimulate skin cells called fibroblasts and help produce collagen.

 LED Light Therapy for Skin

-LED light can stimulate collagen, which is vital for healing wounds.
-Studies have found that light therapy helps lower redness, swelling, and bruising and speeds up recovery.
-LED Light Therapy may also stimulate hair growth for people with male or female-pattern hair loss, and it may also relieve redness and inflammation for people with psoriasis.
+LED light can stimulate collagen, a vital component for wound healing.
+Studies have found that light therapy helps reduce redness, swelling, and bruising, as well as speed up recovery.[6]
+LED Light Therapy may also stimulate hair growth in individuals with male or female-pattern hair loss, and it can also help alleviate redness and inflammation in those with psoriasis.

-In addition, research suggests there may be positive effects on skin cancers from LED light.
+Additionally, research suggests that LED light may have positive effects on skin cancer.
 Photodynamic therapy has been performed using red and green LED lights to treat Bowen’s disease, and red light has been used to treat basal cell carcinoma lesions.

 Many researchers have suggested that LED Light Therapy has the potential to reduce and improve some skin conditions and issues.
 Depending on the target chromophore, the specialists will use different wavelengths of light.
-The three wavelengths of light that have demonstrated various therapeutic efficacy are red (633 – 660 nm), near-infrared (810 – 850 – 940 nm), and green (528 nm).
+The three wavelengths of light that have demonstrated various therapeutic efficacies are red (633–660 nm), near-infrared (810–850–940 nm), and green (528 nm).
 Recent publications have reignited an interest in the numerous studies performed or sponsored by leaders in LED phototherapy.
 This shows the significant value of LED Light Therapy for a range of clinical applications.

 LED Light Therapy Research

-In one controlled study, thirty‐one subjects with facial Rhytids received nine LED Light Therapy treatments.
-The treatments used wavelengths of 633 nm and 830 nm with fluences of 126 J/cm2 and 66 J/cm2, respectively.
+In one controlled study, thirty‐one subjects with facial Rhytids received nine LED Light Therapy treatments.[7]
+The treatments used wavelengths of 633 nm and 830 nm, with fluences of 126 J/cm² and 66 J/cm², respectively.
 The study showed improvements to the skin surface when evaluated at weeks 9 and 12.
 Additional outcome measures included assessments of clinical photography and patient satisfaction scores.
-Key results showed significant differences at week 12 follow‐up; 52% of subjects showed a 25%–50% improvement in photoaging scores by week 12, and 81% of subjects reported a significant improvement in periorbital wrinkles on completion of follow‐up.
+Key results showed significant differences at the week 12 follow-up; 52% of subjects demonstrated a 25–50% improvement in photoaging scores by week 12, and 81% of subjects reported a significant improvement in periorbital wrinkles upon completion of follow-up.

-Another controlled pilot study was performed to determine whether LED light therapy might enhance wound healing following surgical aesthetic and resurfacing procedures.13 male and female subjects underwent combined blepharoplasty and laser ablative resurfacing.
-Healing responses showed: Very Well (85–100% improvement), Good (65–84% improvement), Fair (45–64% improvement), Poor (<45% improvement), or Bad (little progress or worsened).
+Another controlled pilot study was conducted to investigate whether LED light therapy could enhance wound healing after surgical aesthetic and resurfacing procedures.[8]10 study participants underwent combined blepharoplasty and laser ablative resurfacing.
+Healing responses were categorized as follows: Very Well (85–100% improvement), Good (65–84% improvement), Fair (45–64% improvement), Poor (<45% improvement), or Bad (little or no progress or worsening).
 Overall, the main efficacy results were similar across the groups, and none were rated as Bad or Poor.
-At the three-month assessment, the overall efficacy of the prospective-treated group was significantly better than both the prospective-control and retrospective groups.
-The prospective-treated group showed slightly better improvement at the six-month assessment than the other two groups, but the difference was insignificant.
-The symptoms of crusting, pain, and edema were resolved around 50 percent faster in the prospective-treated group than in erythema.
+At the three-month assessment, the overall efficacy of the prospectively treated group was significantly better than that of both the prospectively controlled and retrospectively treated groups.
+The prospectively treated group showed slightly better improvement at the six-month assessment than the other two groups, but the difference was not statistically significant.
+The symptoms of crusting, pain, and edema were resolved approximately 50 percent faster in the prospectively treated group than in the control group.
 Several studies confirmed those results.

 Side Effects of LED Light Therapy

 LED Light Therapy is considered a risk-free treatment.
-But when you use it, be sure you are using only FDA-registered devices.
-While light is generally good for the eyes it is recommended to wear eye protection, sunglasses, or goggles and follow instructions.
+However, when using it, ensure that only FDA-registered devices are used.
+While light is generally beneficial for the eyes, it is recommended to wear eye protection, such as sunglasses or goggles, and follow the instructions.
 LED Light Therapy isn’t a good choice for people who take certain medications that increase their sensitivity to sunlight or have a history of skin cancer and some eye diseases.